Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 Also in the proof of \eqref{E:1.16} we proceed similarly as for \eqref{E:1.15}.
 First we note that

-Now the event on the left is a superset of the event that the number of vertices in~$U$ where $h^V(x)\ge c$ is at least~$2R$ and that at least~$R$ of those vertices have~$\varphi^{W,V}(x)>0$.
-In light of symmetry and independence of~$h^V$ and~$\varphi^{W,V}$, conditional on the ``first''~$2R$ vertices where~$h^V(x)\ge c$ (with respect to some fixed complete order on~$U$), the latter event has probability at least a half.
+Now the event on the left contains the event that the number of vertices in~$U$ where $h^V(x)\ge c$ is at least~$2R$ and that at least~$R$ of those vertices have~$\varphi^{W,V}(x)>0$.
+In light of symmetry and independence of~$h^V$ and~$\varphi^{W,V}$, conditional on the ``first''~$2R$ vertices where~$h^V(x)\ge c$, the latter event has probability at least a half.
 The inequality \eqref{E:1.16} then follows. \end{proofsect}

 Now we can move on to the proofs of the above propositions.
 In these proofs we will frequently use the notation $S_K$ for the continuum box~$(0,K)^2$ and, abusing the notation somewhat, also its discrete counterpart $(0,K)^2\cap\Z^2$.